HoluwaDebbie/HR-Dashboard-Portfolio/README.md

 1. What is the gender distribution of employees?

-- Analyzing the gender composition across departments and roles.

 2. What is the age distribution of employees?

-- Identifying the age range within the organization and across various job roles.

 3. How are employees distributed across departments?

-- Determining which departments have the highest and lowest employee counts.

 4. What is the geographical distribution of employees?

-- Mapping employee locations to identify geographical patterns.

 5. Which department has the highest representation in different regions?

-- Understanding departmental dominance across various locations.

 6. What is the distribution of job roles within the company?

-- Analyzing the prevalence of different job roles.

 7. Are there noticeable trends in employee demographics by location?

-- Exploring whether certain demographics (like gender or age) are more prominent in specific areas.